KUExam/FakeNewsDetector/README.md

 # Feedforward neural network:

-This neural network was created using the argparse library, so you can run test_only and train_only, including visualize_model to get the visualizations of the model
+This neural network was created using the argparse library, so you can run test_only and train_only, including visualize_model to get the visualizations of the model.

 to train and test the Feedforward model:
 >> python3 main.py